PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         When a technician downloads a job to a mobile device, Device Management updates the status to **In progress**.

-        After the job is complete and the technician uploads the workflow runs, Device Management updates the status to **Complete**.
+        After the job is complete and the technician uploads the job runs, Device Management updates the status to **Complete**.

-        Once *In progress* and *Complete*, job metrics are displayed.
-Any workflow runs uploaded by the assignee can be viewed.
-Note that there is a separate log for each device to which the task was applied. (??? are there metrics for in progress jobs?)
+        Device Management Portal displays job metrics for jobs that are in **In progress** and **Complete** statuses, including any job runs that the technician uploads.
+There is a separate log for each device on which the technician runs a task.

     1. Click a job from the list to open the **Job details** window for the job.